Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Analysis of model performance on simulated trajectories

 \subsection{Performance of U-AnDi on subtask 1}

-To provide a more intuitive demonstration of U-AnDi's performance on subtask 1, we present four representative trajectories with segment counts $M=2,3,4,5$ in the left panel of Fig. 4, accompanied by comparisons of their predicted values and ground truth values in the right panel.
-It can be observed that the predicted diffusion exponents are quite close to the ground truth values, with only minor differences noticeable in a few short intervals.
-Quantitatively, as shown in Fig. 5(a), U-AnDi achieves an MAE of 0.06033 on the validation set, substantially outperforming the GRU (0.10967), LSTM (0.11433), and TFM (0.20080) models.
-On the other hand, the performance of U-AnDi is also influenced by the trajectory length [Fig. 5(b)].
-A longer trajectory leads to a smaller MAE, indicating a better model performance.
-This can be attributed to the longer average length of individual segments within the extended trajectories, which provides the model with more feature information.
+To provide a more intuitive demonstration of U-AnDi's performance on subtask 1, we present four representative trajectories of length $L=500$ and {number of segments} $M=2,3,4,5$ in the left panel of Fig. \ref{fig:fig3}.
+The right panel compares their predicted values with the ground truth values.
+It can be observed that the predicted diffusion exponents are quite close to the ground truth values, with only minor differences noticeable in a few short intervals. {Quantitatively, we show the MAE scores of U-AnDi on the validation set for various trajectory lengths spanning from 50 to 900 in Fig. \ref{fig:fig4}(a).
+The performances of other comparative models are also presented for reference.
+Evidently, across all trajectory lengths, U-AnDi consistently achieves the lowest MAE.
+This result underscores U-AnDi's robust capability, which is augmented by the synergistic effects of DCC, GAU, and U-Net, in discerning segments with different diffusion exponents.} {Interestingly, as the trajectory length increases, the MAE for all models, with the exception of U-CNN, consistently decreases.} This enhancement in segmentation performance with longer trajectories can be attributed to the extended average length of individual segments.
+Such elongation offers the model a richer feature information for analysis.

+{Upon further analysis, models that integrate the GAU (U-AnDi, WE, LSTM, and GRU) outperform those without it (TFM and U-CNN).
+This pronounced difference highlights the pivotal role and efficacy of GAU in dealing with long-time correlations inherent in anomalous diffusion.
+Moreover, models equipped with DCC (U-AnDi and WE) exhibit an additional boost in performance, emphasizing the significance of DCC in capturing long-range dependence information for anomalous diffusion segmentation.
+However, the U-CNN, which integrates DCC but lacks GAU, experiences a decline in segmentation performance as trajectory length increases.
+This suggests that, in the absence of GAU, the DCC's ability to process long-time correlations is somewhat lacking.
+Additionally, it implies that the U-Net architecture, being more attuned to local variations, might misinterpret features without the ability to effectively handle long-time correlations, especially as trajectory lengths grow.}